Providing Links to Convenient Options

 Free shuttle service is available to the MIT community.
 Travel around campus during the day and night; or to the Back Bay and North Station.
 Shuttles to Logan airport and local grocery stores are available at certain times during the school year.

-MIT employees are eligible to participate in the MIT vanpool subsidy program with vRide which provides both a monthly subsidy and a pre-tax payroll deduction.
+MIT employees are eligible to participate in the MIT vanpool subsidy program with Rideshare by Enterprise (formerly vRide) which provides both a monthly subsidy and a pre-tax payroll deduction.
 The vanpool subsidy cannot be combined with any other subsidies.

 Make walking a part of your commute and see the proven health benefits.
 If you take public transportation, try walking to a further stop or get off a stop early.
 If your commute is too long, make it a Walk to Lunch Day.
 Join MIT in the Walk/Ride Day challenge.